nija123098/steam-api/README.md

 }
 ```

-This retrieves almost all available data for the given Steam ID or list of IDs, including prices and discounts.
+This retrieves almost all available data for the given Steam ID ~~or list of IDs,~~ including prices and discounts.

-Maven dependency:
+## Maven Dependency

 ```xml
 <dependency>